Super Lawyers

 Example Tylenol Autism Lawsuit

 Maguire v.
 Walmart Stores, Inc. (3:22-cv-3238) was one of the 47 acetaminophen autism lawsuits that formed the initial group of cases transferred into the new MDL in the Southern District of New York.
-The Maguire case was initially filed in the Northern District of California on June 2, 2022, and was part of a large group of Tylenol autism cases filed across the country in the first week of June.
+The Maguire case was initially filed in the Northern District of California on June 2, 2022, and was part of a large group of Tylenol autism cases filed across the country.
 The plaintiff, Michelle Maguire, filed the action for herself and her son.
 The retailer of acetaminophen, Walmart, is the only named defendant in the case.

 The factual allegations in the Macguire Complaint are separated into two parts.
 The first part explains claims that acetaminophen has been marketed as “the safest and the only appropriate” pain reliever for pregnant women.
 This section then alleges that using acetaminophen during pregnancy interferes with fetal brain development, which can lead to autism.
 It then outlines the scientific evidence supporting that fact.